Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 With the introduction of `IContextualFeatureFilter` there are now two types of feature filters including `IFeatureFilter`.
 The two types of feature filters both inherit `IFeatureFilterMetadata`. `IFeatureFilterMetadata` is a marker interface and does not actually provide any feature filtering capabilities.
 It is used as the new parameter type for `IFeatureManagementBuilder.AddFeatureFilter`.

+**Feature Settings Cache**

+Caching has been added to respect the reload token of the .NET Core configuration system.
+If a configuration provider is used that does not properly trigger the reload token of the .NET Core configuration system, `FeatureManager` will not be able to pickup changes.

 ### Breaking Changes
 * `IFeatureManager.IsEnabled` is now asynchronous
   * `IsEnabled` was renamed to `IsEnabledAsync`.